amondnet/lcov.dart/docs/usage.md

 end_of_record
 ```

-!!! tip
-	See the [API reference](https://pub.dev/documentation/lcov) of this library for detailed information on the available classes.
+?> See the [API reference](https://pub.dev/documentation/lcov) of this library for detailed information on the available classes.